-An ensemble of Isolation Trees that are each trained on a unique subset of the training set.
-Isolation Trees are a type of randomized decision tree that assign anomaly scores based on the depth a sample reaches when traversing the tree from root to leaf node.
-Anomalies are isolated into the shallowest leaf nodes and therefore receive the highest isolation scores.
-The Isolation Forest works by averaging the anomaly scores over a user-specified number of trees.
+An ensemble of Isolation Trees all of which specialize on a unique subset of the training set.
+Isolation Trees are a type of randomized decision tree that assign anomaly scores based on the depth a sample reaches when traversing the tree.
+Based on the premise that anomalies are isolated into the shallowest leaf nodes and as such receive the highest isolation scores.

 Data Type Compatibility: Categorical, Continuous

 |1||estimators||100||int||The number of isolation trees to train in the ensemble.|

 |2||ratio||null||float||The ratio of samples to train each estimator with.
 If null, the subsample size will be set to 256.|